MarielHamson/Milkbar-with-redux/README.md

 MilkBar  <br>
 </h1>

-<h4 align="center">A minimal but beautiful tracker for a bar where they sell milk, using redux</h4>
+<h4 align="center">A minimal but beautiful tracker for a bar where they sell milk, using react with redux</h4>

 <p align="center">
   <a href="#key-features">Key Features</a> •